 REITs will bring a revolution primarily in the commercial real estate market in India.
-A REIT can be invested in any rent yielding Real Estate like warehouses, apartments, shopping malls and mortgages other than just office spaces.
-As per the SEBI guidelines minimum 90 percent of the REIT capital should be invested in rent yielding assets with minimum 3 years lock-in which clearly indicates the inclusion of office spaces and warehouses as the primary asset class.
-Therefore, REITs will bring in huge changes in the office space and warehouse market.
+REIT can be invested in any rent yielding Real Estate like warehouses, apartments, shopping malls and mortgages other than office spaces.
+As per the SEBI guidelines, minimum 90 percent of the REIT capital should be invested in rent yielding assets with minimum 3 years lock-in that clearly indicates the inclusion of office spaces and warehouses as the primary asset class.

 REIT may be new to India but globally it’s a success story.
-Also, India has indirect exposure to REIT properties like Ascendas Investment Trust, Maple Tree Investments and Religare Healthcare Trust who are listed in Singapore but has property holdings in India.
+Also, India has indirect exposure to REIT properties like Ascendas Investment Trust, Maple Tree Investments and Religare Healthcare Trust who are listed in Singapore, but have property holdings in India.
 With government waiving off the dividend distribution tax (DDT), REITs have become even more attractive for investors.

-Traditionally, developers had to raise money through debt for construction and land acquisition activities, but with the entry of REITs, the burden of debt will reduce and help in more positive cash flows, thereby, offering substantial financial liquidity to developers as a whole.
+Traditionally, developers had to raise money through debt for construction and land acquisition activities, but with the entry of REITs, the burden of debt will reduce and help in more positive cash flows, thereby, offering substantial financial liquidity to developers.
 REITs also offer a quick return on capital for the developers with faster rate of growth.
-In India, we have large developers like DLF, K. Raheja, Embassy, Panchshil, Bagmane, RMZ who may soon be in the race to float their REIT with backing from international funds.
+In India, large developers like DLF, K. Raheja, Embassy, Panchshil, Bagmane, RMZ may soon be in the race to float their REIT with backing from international funds.
 Blackstone, in particular, has been aggressive in investing with developers to create rent yielding portfolios.
-The recent transaction with Salarpuria Sattva in Hyderabad was one such investment.
+For instance, the recent transaction with Salarpuria Sattva in Hyderabad was one such investment.
 Such investments are proof that India offers to be a lucrative market for REIT investments and with government’s mission of 100 smart cities in the pipeline, REIT will have a lot to offer in terms of capital generation for economic development of these cities in the long run.